-

 Massage produces a redness and warming of the skin called

-"hyperemia" which brings nutrients to the skin.
+"hyperemia" and brings nutrients to the skin.

 -